Newspaper articles on Gulen schools

 January 13, 2011 Hawaii Free Press, Hawaii

-Mokapu STEM School (charter proposal), Kailua HI
+(proposed) Mokapu STEM School, Kailua HI

 Anti-gay religious cult tied to torture seeks Charter conversion of Mokapu Elementary